Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Problem Formulation

 \end{assumption}

 \begin{assumption} The global cost function $F(X)$ satisfies the Polyak--${\L}$ojasiewicz (P--{\L}) condition with constant $\nu>0$, i.e.,

 \end{assumption}

-Assumptions \ref{assum-4} and \ref{assum-6} are common in the literature, e.g., \cite{nedic2018distributed,Yang2019ARC}. \blue{Under Assumptions~\ref{assum-4} and \ref{assum-6}, that the directed graph is weight-balanced and strongly connected, and the convexity of the local cost functions is not assumed.} Assumption~\ref{assum-7} does not imply the convexity of the global cost function, but is a weaker condition than strong convexity.
+Assumptions \ref{assum-4} and \ref{assum-6} are common in the literature, e.g., \cite{nedic2018distributed,Yang2019ARC}. \xul{Assumption 3 does not imply convexity of the global cost function, but it ensures that all stationary points are global optima.}

-Motivated by scenarios where the communication channel often has limited bandwidth, \blue{we propose three compressed distributed nonconvex (without and with the P--{\L} condition) optimization algorithms with bounded relative compression error, globally and locally bounded absolute compression error, respectively, in the subsequent section.}
+Motivated by scenarios where the communication channel often has limited bandwidth, \lx{we propose three compressed distributed nonconvex (without and with the P--{\L} condition) optimization algorithms utilizing compressors with bounded relative compression error (Assumption~\ref{assum-1}), globally bounded absolute compression error (Assumption~\ref{assum-2}), and locally bounded absolute compression error (Assumption~\ref{assum-3}), respectively, in the subsequent \xul{sections}.}